Are you a growing business in Alberta? Download our complete guide to planning your business infrastructure for

 Business valuation: getting started

-“There are two types of things we call value,” says Fernando Alves, ATB entrepreneur strategist.
+“There are two types of things we call value,” says Fernando Alves, senior manager entrepreneurial growth team at ATB.
 “Notional value also known as fair market value is used in situations where value must be determined without exposing the business for sale on the open market.
 It can be used for court, tax planning and financing for example.
 Then there is the price, when you bring that notional value to the market, meaning you sell or buy a business for a certain value.”

 As a business owner, you know assets generally fall under two categories—intangible and tangible.
 Both influence the overall success of an enterprise and its valuation.